Verb Être in French: Use, Conjugation, Examples, Exercises

 • Elle était en France. – She was in France.

-• Ils sont partis. – They are gone.
+• Ils sont partis. – They have left / They are gone.

-• Il est parti. – He is gone or he left.
+• Il est parti. – He has left / He is gone.

-• Je me suis lavées les mains. – I washed my hands.
+• Je me suis lavé les mains. – I washed my hands (literally: I myself have washed the hand).

-• Elle s’est coupé la main. – She cut her hand.
+• Elle s’est coupé la main. – She cut her hand (literally: She herself has cut the hand).

 Exercises